awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 When you use the `CreateEnvironment` action of the Elastic Beanstalk API to create an environment, specify a service role using the `ServiceRole` configuration option in the `[aws:elasticbeanstalk:environment](command-options-general.md#command-options-general-elasticbeanstalkenvironment)` namespace\.
 See [Using enhanced health reporting with the Elastic Beanstalk API](health-enhanced-api.md) for details on using enhanced health monitoring with the Elastic Beanstalk API\.

-In addition, if you enable [managed platform updates](environment-platform-update-managed.md) for your environment, you can specify a managed updates service role using the `ServiceRoleForManagedUpdates` option of the `[aws:elasticbeanstalk:managedactions](command-options-general.md#command-options-general-elasticbeanstalkmanagedactions)` namespace\.
+In addition, if you enable [managed platform updates](environment-platform-update-managed.md) for your environment, you can specify a managed\-updates service role using the `ServiceRoleForManagedUpdates` option of the `[aws:elasticbeanstalk:managedactions](command-options-general.md#command-options-general-elasticbeanstalkmanagedactions)` namespace\.

 ## Using service\-linked roles<a name="iam-servicerole-slr"></a>